-40. In volume ventilation, what three things can the ventilator control?
+27. In volume-controlled ventilation, what three things can the ventilator control?

-41. In pressure ventilation, what two things can the ventilator control?
+28. In pressure-controlled ventilation, what two things can the ventilator control?

 Pressure and time.

-45. How can the Respiratory Therapist improve flow asynchrony in pressure ventilation?
+32. How can you improve flow asynchrony in pressure-controlled ventilation?

 Adjust the rise time (0.4 seconds).

-46. What is the main contributor to trigger asynchrony?
+33. What is the primary contributor to trigger asynchrony?

 Auto-PEEP, ventilator malfunction, and an inappropriate sensitivity setting.